population-interventions/visualisation/src/posts/pandemic-trade-offs-july-2021/post.md

 	"date": "2021-07-04",
 	"date_updated": "2021-07-04",

-	"banner": "Note: this tool is currently being updated to to reflect new research on the virulence of the Delta strain of COVID-19.
-Please check back later.",
+	"banner": "This is the July 2021 version of this tool.
+For the September 2021 version that includes updated data on the virulence of the Delta strain of COVID-19, please go [**HERE**](/pandemic-trade-offs-september-2021/).",

 	"slug": "pandemic-trade-offs-july-2021",